KannannVelmurugiah/dbt_snowflake_policies/README.md

 - [How to do an integration test ?](#how-to-do-an-integration-test-)

 # Overview
-This dbt package contains macros that can be (re)used across dbt projects with snowflake. `dbt_snowflake_policies` will help to apply [Dynamic Data Masking and Row Access Policies](https://docs.snowflake.com/en/user-guide/security-column-ddm-use.html) using [dbt meta](https://docs.getdbt.com/reference/resource-properties/meta).
+This dbt package contains macros that can be (re)used across dbt projects with snowflake. `dbt_snowflake_policies` will help to apply [ Row Access Policies](https://docs.snowflake.com/en/user-guide/security-row-intro) using [dbt meta](https://docs.getdbt.com/reference/resource-properties/meta).

 # Installation Instructions